PTz0uAH/termuxified/packages/freepascal/fpc-3.2.2.arm-termux.deb/README.md

 - cd $PREFIX/opt
 - ./install_freepascal.sh

-Hint: study "install_freepascal.sh" and adapt "$HOME/.bashrc" to set PATH and EXPORTS for permanent availability of FreePascal.
+Hint: study "install_fpc.sh" and adapt "$HOME/.bashrc" to set PATH and EXPORTS for permanent availability of FreePascal.
 If you do not want to modify "$HOME/.bashrc" you can call "install_freepascal.sh" once if you want to use "fpc" in a new terminal window.
-Once the binaries are "first-time" installed consequently the "install_freepascal.sh" just sets the environment.
+Once the binaries are "first-time" installed consequently the "install_fpc.sh" just sets the environment.

 Removal:
-- "pkg uninstall fpc" will remove $PREFIX/opt/fpc-3.2.2.arm-termux.tar.gz and $PREFIX/opt/install_freepascal.sh so make sure you do not remove those files by hand.
+- "pkg uninstall fpc" will remove $PREFIX/opt/fpc-3.2.2.arm-termux.tar.gz and $PREFIX/opt/install_fpc.sh so make sure you do not remove those files by hand.
-- remove any softlinks made by "install_freepascal.sh" i.e. "rm $PREFIX/bin/fpc"
+- remove any softlinks made by "install_fpc.sh" i.e. "rm $PREFIX/bin/fpc"
 - remove the physical installation "rm -rf $PREFIX/opt/fpc-3.2.2.arm-termux"
 - remove edits from "~/.bashrc"
 - remove the deb file if downloaded